raidcraft/rcskills-test/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs or added new features, update the documentation.
-4. Ensure the de.raidcraft.skills.test suite passes.
+4. Ensure the test suite passes.
 5. Test your changes on a server running the latest supported Minecraft version.
 6. Issue that pull request!

-> You can use the `Setup Server` gradle task to quickly get your de.raidcraft.skills.test server setup.
+> You can use the `Setup Server` gradle task to quickly get your test server setup.
 Then use the `deploy` task to compile and copy your plugin.jar to the server.

 # Code review process